-Not only is cheesecake delicious, but it also has an interesting history.
+Not only is cheesecake delicious – anyone and particularly this lemon cheesecake with ginger base -, but it also has an interesting history.
 It was not a single invention, but rather the result of development of the culinary scene and an example of the man’s devotion to taste.

 Cream cheese was invented by mistake!
 In 1872, an American dairyman, William Lawrence of Chester, N.Y., accidentally developed a method of producing cream cheese while trying to reproduce a French cheese called Neufchatel.
 He started distributing his cream cheese in foil wrappers from 1880 onwards, under the name Philadelphia Cream Cheese.
 Later, in 1912, James Kraft pasteurised it and it is now a famous trademark and still the most popular cheese used for making cheesecake today.

 American cheesecakes are often baked, whereas in United Kingdom, Ireland, Australia and New Zealand, the non-baked, lighter styles are favoured more.
 This recipe for the lemon cheesecake is for a non-baked version which I was given by an Australian friend.
 It is completely fool-proof and an ideal summer dessert as it tastes light, fresh and tangy.

 The biscuit base can be made with ginger biscuits to add a slight “kick” as a contrast to the lemon-lime topping, or with digestives to give a crumblier texture and more traditional flavour.
 You could also substitute the Philadelphia Cream Cheese with mascarpone or ricotta cheese, but then again as the saying goes, “if it ain’t broke, why fix it”!